Degree Requirements and Academic Regulations (SON)

 The members of the Appeals Committee shall consist of:

-- Members of the faculty, one from each department.
+- One member of the SON faculty, three faculty members from the SOH — one from each department.
 The Associate Dean will chair the Appeals Committee.

 - Two ad hoc members of the faculty will be available to serve in case the aforementioned faculty members are unable to participate.